mwickett/squarespace-overlay/README.md

 ### Requirements

-This project assumes you have Git and Node.js installed.
-Git and Node.js are required because we use NPM for downloading project dependencies and running tasks.
+This project is cross-platform but assumes you have Git and Node.js installed.
+Git and Node.js are required because we use them both for downloading project dependencies and running tasks.

 * [Git](https://git-scm.com/)
 * [Node.js](https://nodejs.org/)